On a Stirling-Whitney-Riordan triangle: Abstract

 \section{Abstract}

-Motivated by the Stirling triangle of the second kind, the Whitney triangle of the second kind and a triangle of Riordan, we study a Stirling-Whitney-Riordan triangle $[T_{n,k}]_{n,k}$ satisfying the recurrence relation:
+Based on the Stirling triangle of the second kind, the Whitney triangle of the second kind and one triangle of Riordan, we study a Stirling-Whitney-Riordan triangle $[T_{n,k}]_{n,k}$ satisfying the recurrence relation: